mmorandi/MBDyn-web/userfiles/documents/research/friendcopter.md

 The activity is currently focusing on the optimization of the active twist blade section properties.

-Points of contact were Professor Gain Luca Ghiringhelli, Dr. [Pierangelo Masarati](https://home.aero.polimi.it/masarati) and Dr. [Marco Morandini](https://home.aero.polimi.it/morandini) for smart blade optimization.
+Points of contact were Professor Gian Luca Ghiringhelli, Dr. [Pierangelo Masarati](https://home.aero.polimi.it/masarati) and Dr. [Marco Morandini](https://home.aero.polimi.it/morandini) for smart blade optimization.